 Kernels and Hyperkernels

-This is my fourth in a series of posts about virtual machine hypervisors.
-My intent in this series is to give you an intuitive feel for what virtual machines are, to provide a mental model of how it all works.
+This is my fourth piece in a series of posts about virtual machine (VM) hypervisors.
+My intent in this series is to give you an intuitive feel for what VMs are, to provide a mental model of how it all works.
 In this installment, I will try to answer Jeff’s question.
 Hopefully, you’ll understand what you will know about it.
 Unlike our example above might suggest, it reality isn’t that hard.

 Why learn what a kernel is?
-Because a virtual machine hypervisor is a kernel of kernels.
+Because a VM hypervisor is a kernel of kernels.
 But what does that mean?
 To understand one has to understand what the plain old, ordinary kernel is and does, then we can see what the kernel of kernels, the hypervisor, does.

 But spending a lot of time waiting for a card to read from a slow card reader was a waste of time for a machine that cost you a million dollars.
 (That’s $25M in 2019 dollars!)
 But that wasn’t the biggest slow-down in the beginning.